diegone61020/mdb/README.md

-our results can be stored in 4 bits because they are decimal digits and we are left with unused combinations that could be used for parity or other special functions we would have compressed 57,885,161 bits into 4*48 bits therefore 192 bits I can't develop the program and I'm looking for help
+our results can be stored in 4 bits because they are decimal digits and we are left with unused combinations that could be used for parity or other special functions we would have compressed 57,885,161 bits into 4*48 bits therefore 192 bits I can't develop the program and I'm looking for help my idea is based on the value expressed by the files in binary a series of 1 and 0 in binary can be interpreted as a number expressed in powers of two the first bit will be 1 if set to 1 the second 2 the third 4 and so on.
+-My idea is based on the value expressed by the files in binary a series of 1s and 0s in binary can be interpreted as a number expressed in powers of two the first bit will be 1 if set to 1 the second 2 the third 4 and so on. taking a number of bits equal to 57,885,162 and dividing it by the Mersenne index 57,885,161 I obtain a remainder and a result.
+Continuing to divide by the previous Mersenne indices I always obtain remainders and results up to the lowest index equal to 3 in decimal and a remainder less than 3.
+When reconstructing the original file I will simply do so the inverse operation i.e. result index n for index n+ index n-1 for index n-1 until reaching lowest index. at the end I will add the rest and I will have my original file.
+Since the Mersenne numbers are only made up of a series of 1s in binary, this simulifies the calculations by reducing them to shit on the right and shift on the left

 Diego Di Battista